 At the balance sheet date, foreign currency items are translated on the spot exchange rate of the balance sheet date.
 The exchange differences caused by the difference in exchange rates on the balance sheet date and initial recognizing date or previous balance sheet date are included in the current profits and losses.
 Non-monetary items accounted in foreign currency and on historical costs are exchanged with the spot exchange rate on the transaction date.
-Non-monetary items accounted in foreign currency and on fair value are exchanged with the spot exchange rate on the transaction date.
-Non-monetary items accounted in the fair value.
+Non-monetary items accounted in foreign currency and on fair value are exchanged with the spot exchange rate on the determination date of the fair value.
 The exchange difference between the accounting standard-currency amount and the original accounting standard-currency amount are included in the current profits and losses.